6. A Date With Judy (1948) Jane Powell

 7. What’s Opera, Doc?
 (1957) Mel Blanc

 “This afternoon Melvin Blank, a boy with a good voice, will sing a number of solos, accompanied on the piano by his brother.”
 Mel Blanc’s first write up in The Oregonian gives little indication of what was to come.
 Portland is where Mel Blanc learned to play the violin, the ukulele, the sousaphone and the stand up bass.
 Portland is where he became, at age 23, the youngest bandleader on the West Coast.
 Mel Blanc soaked up everything the Rose City had to offer him except a high school diploma.
 “I loathed school” he wrote in his autobiography.
-He left in 1935 for Hollywood, where he would become the Man Of 1,000 Voices, one of which was Bugs Bunny.
+He left in 1935 for Hollywood, where he would become the Man Of 1,000 Voices.

 6. Sleeping Beauty (1959) George Bruns

 Here’s a music history scavenger hunt for you.
 Go to the Oregon Historical Society’s Oregon Rocks exhibit and find George Bruns.
 He sits holding a trombone in a group photo of a 1940’s Portland jazz band.
 You’ll have to ID him by his signature because you have never seen his face.
 You have heard his music.
 Bruns was Oscar nominated for three of his many film scores: Sleeping Beauty 1959 (his first), Babes In Toyland (1961), and The Sword In The Stone (1963).
 The Ballad Of Davy Crockett , his first gig for Mr. Disney, sold more that 10 million records.
 That’s only a small fraction of the take generated by Yo Ho, Yo Ho, A Pirate’s Life For Me, another Bruns composition you might possibly recognize.
 George Bruns was born and raised in Sandy, Oregon.